Troubleshooting

 • Only V2 and V3 Simpson & Partners chargers support this.

-• If your charger is a V1 model, it must be upgraded.
+• If your charger is a V1 model, this will require an hardware update.

 3. Latest Firmware Installed